 ADMINISTRATION

-JP LEMPKE Executive Director
+JP LEMPKE EXECUTIVE DIRECTOR

 JP Lempke is a composer and creator of bizarre things, many of which have been performed by individuals and groups like unassisted fold, Kanae Mizobuchi, and WasteLAnd.
 A winner of the American Guild of Organists Student Commissioning Project and a nominee for the Destellos Foundation Electroacoustic and Video-Music Competition, his works have been featured throughout the United States, Europe, and South Korea.
 In February 2020, he became executive director of the Eugene Difficult Music Ensemble, and he started up the Eugene Garbage Project that same year.
 He is currently teaching piano, theory, and composition at the Pavilanis School of Music in Eugene.

-LEE SPARKS PEMBLETON Treasurer
+LEE SPARKS PEMBLETON TREASRURER

 Lee Pembleton has been composing and performing music for over forty years.
 The bulk of that time has been spent investigating sound environments and performative installations.
 He has been a member of several contemporary music/performance ensembles, jazz bands and the occasional rock, psychedelic and folk group.
 He has performed at the Smithsonian's Hirshhorn Museum, Roulette Intermedium, Issue Project Room, Mills College’s Littlefield Concert Hall, Milk of Burgundy, 55 Bar, Czar Bar, Flux Factory, Old Nick's, and many other obscure venues.

-ADRIAN CERVANTES Secretary
+ADRIAN CERVANTES MENDEZ SECRETARY

 MEMBERS